zxlooong/hdcookbook/trunk/xlets/grin_samples/GenericGame/README.txt

 than copying generic_build.xml and modifying it), then you'll automatically integrate any improvements in GenericGame whenever you do a bringover.

-The build system assumes that the game xlet has two directories:
+The build system assumes that the game xlet has three directories:

     src     Includes all source code and assets used in the xlet runtime

     se_src  Includes source code of anything needed on the desktop at compile  time, such as support files for game-specific extensions.
+	    This directory must exist, but it may be empty.

+    xlet_src  Includes the source code of anything needed in the xlet that can't be present on SE, such as code that depends on javax.tv or org.bluray APIs.
+This directory must exist, but it may be empty.

 The show file must have an exported segment (usually called "S:Initialize"); the xlet will navigate to this segment when the game is started.
 If the